First and Second Year English Program (FSE)

 Travel Awards – Students Association of Graduates in English

 Each year, SAGE is able to offer limited travel funds to its members to help cover registration and travel to scholarly conferences.
 The amount of funds varies from year to year Exhaustion of resources and SAGE involvement are the primary criteria.
-Find the application and more information
+Find more information about SAGE here.

-The First- and Second-year English program has a lending library of major titles dealing with composition teaching and research.
+The First Year Writing program has a lending library of major titles dealing with composition teaching and research.
 We would like to especially thank alumna Pat McQueeney for donating her collection to these holdings.

-You may check out material from the FSE Library for a two-week period; see the FSE Administrative intern for more information.
+You may check out material from the FYW Library for a two-week period; see the FYW Administrative Intern for more information.

 Awards

-The FSE Program is pleased to celebrate the exemplary work of our student writers and instructors by showcasing our yearly award winners!
+The FYW Program is pleased to celebrate the exemplary work of our student writers and instructors by showcasing our yearly award winners!

-The Department of English recognizes excellence in writing with certificates of achievement and cash rewards to as many as three students each year for papers written in fulfillment of assignments in English 101 and 102, in addition to as many as two students each year for papers written in fulfillment of assignments in English 203, 209-211.
+The Department of English recognizes excellence in writing with certificates of achievement and cash rewards to as many as three students each year for papers written in fulfillment of assignments in English 101 and 102.

 The Department of English also recognizes outstanding instructors who show dedication to their students and innovation in their teaching.
 Additionally, the English department nominates two outstanding GTAs to the Office of Graduate Studies for University Teaching Awards, and our Department GTAs often win these awards, as well.